gornostal/Modific/README.md

 Open `Prefrences -> Package Settings -> Modific -> Settings - Default` and look for available settings.

 If you want to change something, don't do it in this file.
-Open `Prefrences -> Package Settings -> Modific -> Settings - User` and put there your configuration.
+Open `Preferences -> Package Settings -> Modific -> Settings - User` and put there your configuration.

-Basically, all you can configure is a type of icon (dot, circle or bookmark) and path for your VCS binaries.
+You can configure is a type of icon (dot, circle or bookmark) and path for your VCS binaries (or leave them as is, if you have them in your PATH).
+It's also possible to set priority for VCS used (when you have more than one simultaneously) by reordering their definitions.

 License
 -------